xyefimenko/sw-rescue-operation/README.md

 1. Prepare docker and ddev.
 2. Clone the repository.
 3. Run `ddev start` to start the project.
+Run `ddev ssh` to enter the container.
 4. Run `composer install` to install the dependencies.
+5. Run `php artisan key:generate` to generate the application key.
-5. Run `ddev import-db --src=sql/db.sql.gz` to import the database or run `ddev ssh` and `php artisan migrate` to add an empty DB.
+6. Run `ddev import-db --src=sql/db.sql.gz` to import the database or run `ddev ssh` and `php artisan migrate` to add an empty DB.
-6. Run `npm install` to install the frontend dependencies.
+7. Run `npm install` to install the frontend dependencies.
-7. Run `npm run dev` to compile the frontend assets.
+8. Run `npm run dev` to compile the frontend assets.

 Now you can access the project at `http://sw-rescue-operation.ddev.site/`.
 For additional site info you can run `ddev describe`.